“Morning Ma! Morning Pa!”

 “Indeed, and now the Americans are starting to bend over backwards: anything Japan wants so long as it aligns with their anti-China policy,” Konstantin snorted.
 “Just look at what the bastards are doing.
 China is mobilizing its entire country to tackle this new virus.
 Even a centuries-old rival like Japan knows how to be a good neighbor.”

-Kaede nodded in agreement.
-He never thought he’d see the day when a renowned Japanese troupe would sing the Chinese National Anthem –an anti-Japanese song written during the World War– as a sign of solidarity for Wuhan.
-When he first showed the video to his Chinese friend, the latter almost shed tears.
+Kaede nodded in agreement to the last part.
+He never thought he’d see the day when a renowned Japanese troupe would sing the Chinese National Anthem — an anti-Japanese song written during the World War — as a sign of solidarity for Wuhan.
+When Kaede first showed the video to his half-Chinese friend, the latter almost shed tears as he’d never thought even such symbolic gestures would have been possible between his two home countries.

 “Is it any surprise though?”
 Kaede thought aloud.
-“Thucycides’ Trap — a declining hegemon is always fearful of a rising power.
+“Thucycides’ Trap — a declining hegemon is always antagonistic towards a rising power.
 Isn’t that what you’ve taught me?”
+He referred to the term popularized by the American applied historian Graham Allison.

 The father turned to look upon his son with a gruff but proud smile.

 “Yes.
-But in decline or not, America is still the dominant power of the world, and will likely remain so for another quarter century.
-They should at least pretend to be diplomatic, and not like gleeful bandits overjoyed by the arsonist’s crimes,” Konstantin explained as he stirred the hot bowl of Shchi cabbage soup that he preferred in the morning.
-“Still, the virus has made its landfall in America.
-We’ll soon see if they retain the right to call themselves ‘world leader’, or if their politicians only know how to bullshit.”
+But in decline or not, America is still the dominant power of the world, and will remain so for at least another quarter century.
+They should at least pretend to be diplomatic, to establish international cooperation in the face of a global crisis, and not act like gleeful bandits overjoyed by the arsonist’s crimes.”
+Konstantin voiced with contempt as he stirred the hot bowl of Shchi cabbage soup that he preferred in the morning.

 “I doubt ‘diplomatic’ is in their current president’s vocabulary.”
-Kaede gave an amused shrug, which prompted a snort from his father.
+He opted for a casual shrug in an attempt to downplay the events, which prompted a snort from his father instead.

 A scowl stretched across Konstantin’s lips as he leaned in to drink a spoonful of soup.
 There was nothing that riled him up as quickly as the topic of American Imperialism.

 “So, have you liberated your rear of its ‘Freedom Gas’ today?”
-He referred to recent news of Americans naming their natural gas ‘Molecules of Freedom’ and trying to force Europe to buy them.
+He referred to recent news of the US government naming their natural gas ‘Molecules of Freedom’ and trying to force Europe to buy them.

 The explosive laughter that came from his father sent spittles of vegetables and soup flying in every direction.